KingSora/OverlayScrollbars/packages/overlayscrollbars-ngx/README.md

 The `OverlayScrollbarsDirective` exposes two functions:

-- `osInitialize` takes one argument which is the `InitializationTarget` and returns the OverlayScrollbars instance.
+- `osInitialize` takes one argument which is the `InitializationTarget`.
 - `osInstance` returns the current OverlayScrollbars instance or `null` if not initialized.

 ## License